 Chapter 11

 Building your UX research tool stack is an essential step in establishing an effective research practice.
-In this chapter, we are rounding up some essential tools that will help you conduct UX research and move the needle in your organization.
+Read on for a round up of essential tools that will help you conduct UX research and move the needle in your organization.

 What tools do UX researchers use?